-- strengthen employee advocacy and grows the employer brand;
+✔ Strengthen employee advocacy and grow the employer brand;

 A social media policy for employees is a living, breathing document that sets the guidelines for social media interactions.
-It mostly covers corporate use but will often incorporate some common sense principles that employees need to adhere to when interacting from their personal accounts.
+It mainly covers corporate use but will often incorporate some common sense principles that employees need to adhere to when interacting with their accounts on social media.

-We call it a living document because, to be effective, it needs to stay current and accessible.
+We call it a living document because, to be effective, it needs to stay always up to date and accessible.

-Social media platforms evolve and change all the time so this document needs to be able to do the same.
-Our recommendation is to keep things simple and straightforward.
+Social media platforms evolve and change all the time, so this document needs to do the same.
+Our recommendation is to keep things simple.
 Don’t focus on specific platforms but, instead, create interaction and communication guidelines that are clear to both social media managers and new hires.

 If you want your employees to help build on your social media success, you need to design a policy that encourages them to become brand champions.
 This means that your policy is more than just a list of “don’ts” — it’s a clear and detailed document that outlines responsibilities and promotes participation.